TorZidan/PompousPlayer/README.md

 We've solved all these challenges in Pompous Player.

-Think of it as a video player for a mix of css-based animations of images, texts and (optionally) html5 videos.
+Think of it as a video player for a mix of css-based animations of images, texts and (optionally) html5 videos and 3D panoramas.
 Furthermore, it could be used in an online WYSYWIG (what you see is what you get) video editing tool, so that users can instantly preview the "video" and "jump" into any point of time in the "video" play.

 Web developers can create rich online presentations with animated images, texts and videos using html and css; they can be played like a video with this player, even though they are not videos.